 - adapt search strategies based on the quality of information found

 - analyse, compare and critically evaluate the credibility and reliability of sources of data, information and digital content

 - organise, store and retrieve data, information and content in digital environments

 - organise and process information in a structured environment.

-During this process, some critical concepts are taken into consideration, such as basic safety rules, sources of open data, basic open data manipulation tools, as well as the importance of licensing and the case of Creative Commons Licenses.
+During this process, some critical concepts will be taken into consideration, such as basic digital safety rules, sources of open data, basic open data manipulation tools, as well as the importance of licensing and the case of Creative Commons Licenses.

-A thorough analysis is beyond the scope of this module; besides, a complete presentation of each topic could be a full course by itself.
-The main purpose is to facilitate the teachers’ digital competence in the area of information and data literacy and stimulate them for further search so as to improve their digital and teaching skills.
+The main purpose of this module is to facilitate teachers’ digital competence in the area of information and data literacy and stimulate them further to improve their digital teaching skills.